jamesfmackenzie/jamesfmackenzie.github.io/projects.md

 Projects to add:

+* Building the ultimate Windows 98 machine
+* Dedicated Wi-Fi network for Oculus Quest 2
 * Face and Body tracking
-* Building the ultimate Windows 98 machine

 -->